Home >> Future of Network Security

 Future of Network Security Problem 1: Bring Your Own Device (BYOD)

-To increase productivity, businesses started to implement BYOD or bring your own device policies.
+To increase productivity, businesses started to enforce BYOD or bring your device policies.
 This allows employees to bring their own devices to the workplace.
 The premise is that even outside the workplace, it encourages employees to work even when they are away from the office.

-Indeed, the policy is effective, in increasing productivity of employees within and outside the office.
-The problem occurs, however, when the devices connect to the Internet outside the workplace.
-These networks do not have the same security measures and could infect the devices with virus, malware, and ransomware among other things.
+Indeed, the policy is effective in increasing the productivity of employees within and outside the office.
+The situation occurs, however, when the devices connect to the Internet outside the workplace.
+These networks do not include the same security measures and could infect the devices with the virus, malware, and ransomware among other things.
 That could affect the device’s performance and even breach local data.

 And the threat does not end there.
 These infected devices will eventually connect to the company network and it can spread whatever threat it got infected with to the infrastructure itself.
 The virus, malware, ransomware, or whatever threat it has can spread to other devices connected to the network, or worse, infect the company servers, which puts company data on peril.